Otto Müller (painter): Professional and family life 1930–1945

 During the Second World War, Müller served from 1938 to 1940 in the German defensive line known as the Westwall.

-From 1941 to 1945, he worked as a draughtsman at the Siebel aircraft plant in Halle and was thereby exempt from military service for the rest of the war.
+From 1941 to 1945, he worked as a draughtsman at the Siebel aircraft plant in Halle and was exempt from military service for the rest of the war.

 Professional and family life 1945–1963

-On July 1, 1945, Müller began working as a self-employed painter and graphic designer in Halle.
-In 1946, he became a member of the Artists Association of the Democratic Republic of Germany – known in German as Verband Bildender Künstler (VBK) – which had been set up by Richard Horn (1898–1989) and Karl Völker.
-During this period, Müller earned his living by composing advertising materials, cinema posters for example.
+In 1945, Müller began working as a self-employed painter and graphic designer in Halle.
+In 1946, he became a member of the Artists Association of the Democratic Republic of Germany – known in German as "Verband Bildender Künstler" (VBK).

 In 1947, the family moved to 14 Fischer von Erlach Straße.
-This was part of a complex of barracks originally built as a military hospital but now partly occupied by artists and their families.
-The Müllers shared their barracks with the following artists and their families: Meinolf Splett (born 1911), Fritz Stehwien (born 1914), Clemens Kindling (1916–1992), Mrs Braun (on the recommendation of the architect Hanns Hopp (1890–1971)), Kurt Völker (brother of Karl Völker).
+The Müllers shared their barracks with the following artists and their families: Meinolf Splett (born 1911), Fritz Stehwien (born 1914), Clemens Kindling (1916–1992), Mrs Braun (a friend of the architect Hanns Hopp (1890–1971)), Kurt Völker (brother of Karl Völker).
 The following artists lived in the neighbouring barracks: Richard Horn, Karl-Erich Müller (1917–1998), Herbert Lange and Helmut Schröder.

-Like his friends Helmut Schröder, Fritz Freitag (1915–1977) and Karl-Erich Müller, Otto Müller was a member of a Halle-based group of artists under the aegis of Fritz Baust (1912–1982), known as Die Fähre (The Ferryboat - 1947–1949).
-Müller contributed to the exhibitions organised by die Fähre with landscapes, drawings of animals and nudes.
-It was not until 1950 however that Müller devoted himself to the workshop themes intensively propagated at this time by other Fähre artists such as Karl-Erich Müller, Herbert Lange and Willi Sitte (born 1921).
+Otto Müller was a member of a Halle-based group of artists, known as "Die Fähre" (The Ferryboat - 1947–1949).

 In March 1948, he took part in an exhibition at the Henning Gallery in Halle, together with Charles Crodel, Kurt Bunge and Karl Rödel (1907–1982).
 His contributions to the exhibition caused Richard Horn to describe Otto Müller as “the most interesting of the four artists in the exhibition” in the introduction to the exhibition catalogue.